Summa Linguae enters the global market after a Polish LSP and an Indian one join forces.

-SUL was founded in 2011, taking over two existing translation agencies at the time – Spectraling and busyb.
-In subsequent years, another three players operating on the translation market have been taken over.
+SLT was founded in 2011, taking over two existing translation agencies at the time – Spectraling and busyb.
+In subsequent years, another three acquisitions took place.

 What we consider our greatest achievement is that we have managed to develop a vehicle to consolidate the translation market, which is optimum in legal and ownership aspects and allows for consolidating experience.
 This success can be confirmed with the confidence of investors who have acquired our shares and bonds.
 As a result of entering the stock exchange, the Company is transparent and can obtain subsequent tranches of funding to implement our development strategy – said Michał Butscher, Deputy CEO at Summa Linguae.

-Following the conclusion of the transaction with Mayflower and the start of acting as a group, SUL would be ranked at least 3rd in the Book of Lists among the largest Polish translation agencies in terms of revenue.
+Following the conclusion of the transaction with Mayflower and the start of acting as a group, SLT would rank at least 3rd in the Book of Lists among the largest Polish translation agencies in terms of revenue.

 What we find more important than a domestic rating, or even a regional one, are global prospects for growth that we have now – added Krzysztof Zdanowski, CEO at Summa Linguae.